ExtendedXmlSerializer/home/README.md

     return new AutofacServiceProvider(this.ApplicationContainer);
 }
 ```
-In this case you can also inject IExtendedXmlSerializer into your controller:
+In this case, you can also inject IExtendedXmlSerializer into your controller:
 ```C#
     [Route("api/[controller]")]
     public class TestClassController : Controller